Submission guidelines

 For more details on estimating risk for QA reports, please see [Judging Criteria](https://docs.code4rena.com/competitions/judging-criteria).

-Wardens are encouraged to review recently published Code4rena audit reportsarrow-up-right to see examples of submissions that were judged as both valid and of sufficiently high quality to be included in a report.
+Wardens are encouraged to review recently published [Code4rena audit reports](https://code4rena.com/reports) to see examples of submissions that were judged as both valid and of sufficiently high quality to be included in a report.

 Most audit reports include examples of High and Medium risk vulnerabilities, as well as the top-ranked QA report.